ncatlab/nlab-content/pages/6/3/0/0/36/content.md

 * More generally, the algebras for any [[Lawvere theory]] can be internalized in the doctrine of categories with finite products, and the algebras for any (symmetric) [[operad]] (in $Set$) can be internalized in the doctrine of (symmetric) monoidal categories.

-* Pretty much any structure at all can be internalized in a [[topos]].
+* Pretty much any structure at all in mathematics can be internalized in a [[topos]].
 Note, though, that since the [[internal logic]] of a topos is constructive, differences in axiomatization that make no difference classically can result in actual differences in behavior in a topos.
 See [[constructivism]] for some examples.
-On the other hand, if the topos is assumed to satisfy the [[axiom of choice]], and therefore to be [[boolean topos|boolean]], none of this happens.
+On the other hand, if the topos satisfies the [[axiom of choice]] (and in particular is [[boolean topos|boolean]]), then this complication won\'t happen.

 +--{.query}